awsdocs/amazon-route53-docs/doc_source/migrate-dns-domain-in-use.md

 ## Step 10: Transfer domain registration to Amazon Route 53<a name="migrate-dns-transfer-domain-registration"></a>

-Now that you've transferred DNS service for a domain to Amazon Route 53, you can optionally transfer registration for the domain to Route 53\.
-For more information, see [Transferring registration for a domain to Amazon Route 53](domain-transfer-to-route-53.md)\.
+Now that you've transferred DNS service for a domain to Amazon Route 53 , you can optionally transfer registration for the domain to Route 53\.
+For more information, see [Transferring registration for a domain to Amazon Route 53 ](domain-transfer-to-route-53.md)\.

 ## Step 11: Re\-enable DNSSEC signing \(if required\)<a name="migrate-dns-re-enable-dnssec"></a>

-Now that you've transferred DNS service for a domain to Amazon Route 53, you can re\-enable DNSSEC signing\.
+Now that you've transferred DNS service for a domain to Amazon Route 53 , you can re\-enable DNSSEC signing\.

 Enabling DNSSEC signing has two steps:
-+ Step 1: Enable DNSSEC signing for Route 53, and request that Route 53 create a key signing key \(KSK\) based on a customer managed customer master key \(CMK\) in AWS Key Management Service \(AWS KMS\)\.
++ Step 1: Enable DNSSEC signing for Route 53, and request that Route 53 create a key signing key \(KSK\) based on a customer managed key in AWS Key Management Service \(AWS KMS\)\.
 + Step 2: Create a chain of trust for the hosted zone by adding a Delegation Signer \(DS\) record to the parent zone, so DNS responses can be authenticated with trusted cryptographic signatures\.

   For instructions, see [Enabling DNSSEC signing and establishing a chain of trust](dns-configuring-dnssec-enable-signing.md)\.